Holly Gillibrand

 Holly Gillibrand (born 2005) is a Scottish environmental activist.

-She is an organizer for Fridays for Future Scotland.
+Overview

+Gillibrand is an organizer for Fridays for Future Scotland.
+She serves as a youth advisor for the charity Heal Rewilding, which aims to return more land to nature, as well as being a young ambassador for Scotland: The Big Picture and a campaigner for animal welfare charity OneKind.
+She has written for the Lochaber Times.

-She was named the 2019 Glasgow Times Young Scotswoman of the Year.
-She was also named one of 30 inspiring women on the BBC's Woman's Hour Power List 2020 and was interviewed on the show.
-Gillibrand has written for the Lochaber Times.
+Gillibrand was named the 2019 Glasgow Times Young Scotswoman of the Year.
+She was also named by BBC Radio 4 as one of 30 inspiring women on its Woman's Hour Power List 2020, and was interviewed on the show.